As temperatures begin to drop and consumers turn to alternative heating sources to stay warm, the

 Additional details can be found in IBHS’ Alternative Heating Sources guide.

-According to USFA, electrical home fires in the U.S. claim the lives of 280 people and injure 1,000 more each year, while home electrical problems account for $1 billion in property losses every year.
-Use the following information to reduce the risk of an electrical fire:
+According to USFA, electrical home fires in the U.S. claim the lives of 280 people and injure 1,000 more each year, while home electrical problems account for

 • Routinely check your electrical appliances and wiring for frayed wires or cords.